All Episodes

 And the playground, I remember my playground in my grade school, it was big.

-It was huge, but it was, it was uh it was fenced.
+It was huge, but it was fenced.

-Uh big chain ling fences and and uh uh teachers were out there uh playing around too, making sure everything was uh was okay, but the fence, you know, provided a boundary.
+Big chain ling fences and teachers were out there playing around too, making sure everything was okay.

-And we were allowed to play safely inside the boundary, and they had a teacher or two out there with a watchful eye, making sure everything was okay.
+And they had a teacher or two out there with a watchful eye, making sure everything was okay.

 I remember snowball fights during recess, all kinds of things.

-We'd go out there and you know, try to get a it was only 10 or 15 minutes, but kickball or something like that.
+We'd go out there and, you know, try to get a, it was only 10 or 15 minutes, but kickball or something like that.

-And when I see this story uh from the UK about all of these things being banned because these liberals just have to control everybody's life, and they have to assume that everybody's life is rotten.
+And when I see this story from the UK about all of these things being banned, because these liberals just have to control everybody's life and they have to assume that everybody's life is rotten, it's fraught with danger out there.

-It's a dangerous world, and we must protect and shield our little children from all these potential dangers and hardships, and in the process they learn nothing, and they are not learning boundaries either.
+We must protect and shield our little children from all these potential dangers and hardships.

 Because liberals don't want boundaries, folks.